Development process

 Exposing components through Endpoints and Consumers

 Endpoints are the primary means of exposing your service to external clients.
-You can use HTTP Endpoints to handle incoming requests and return responses to users or other services.
+You can use HTTP or gRPC Endpoints to handle incoming requests and return responses to users or other services.
 Endpoints are stateless.

 To handle event-driven communication, Akka uses Consumers.
 Consumers listen for and process events or messages from various sources, such as Event Sourced Entities, Key Value Entities, or external messaging systems.
 They play a key role in enabling asynchronous, event-driven architectures by subscribing to event streams and reacting to changes in state or incoming data.